 Like many other charming towns in Europe (think of Bellagio in Italy or Bruges in Flanders) that are popular one-day excursions, it would be better to overnight.
 That way, you can fully enjoy the atmosphere without the flocks of tourists.
 However, if you have limited time, it’s worth taking a day tour from Munich to Rothenburg ob der Tauber.
 You’ll drive along the Romantic Road, visit the medieval Harburg castle, and wander through quaint Rothenburg.

 Founded by the Romans in the 2nd century B.C., Regensburg is one of the oldest towns in Germany.
 Furthermore, Regensburg is one of the few German cities which remained almost undamaged during World War II.
-Thus the medieval center of Regensburg is very well preserved and was inscribed as a UNESCO World Heritage Site back in 2006.
+Thus the medieval center of Regensburg is very well preserved and back in 2006 it became one of the most charming UNESCO World Heritage Sites in Europe.

 Must-see in Regensburg include the gothic St. Peter’s Cathedral and the medieval stone bridge.
 Don’t miss the Golden Turm (Golden Tower), a unique type of house with a tower, a symbol of wealth displayed by the merchant families during the Middle Ages.
 Pop in the Old Town Hall and visit the Thurn and Taxis Palace, built from a former Benedectine monastery.